2002 United States Senate election in New Jersey: Campaign

+On July 30, the Senate Ethics Committee issued a letter which "severely admonished" Torricelli for failing to disclose gifts he received and accepted from a donor.
+In late September, evidence was revealed about the relationship between Toricelli and the donor, and the donor was interviewed on WNBC in a segment dubbed "The Prisoner and the Politician".
 Torricelli dropped out of the race on September 30 due to ethical problems and poor poll numbers against Forrester, a relatively unknown opponent.
-The New Jersey Democratic Party convinced the retired Lautenberg to join the race after Torricelli dropped out.
+Various candidates were sought after to replace Toricelli, including former U.S. senator Bill Bradley, Congressman Bob Menendez and Congressman Frank Pallone.
+The New Jersey Democratic Party eventually chose former U.S. senator Frank Lautenberg as the party's candidate.
 In the case of The New Jersey Democratic Party v.
 Samson, 175 N.J.
 178 (2002), Forrester sued to stop Democratic Party efforts to have Lautenberg replace Torricelli.
 The New Jersey Supreme Court ruled unanimously on October 2 that the party could switch Lautenberg's name in for Sen. Torricelli's on the ballot.
 Forrester received the endorsement of President George W. Bush.